Djellal/ufas-forms/QWEN.md

 ## Database Operations

 The project uses Drizzle ORM for database interactions, providing type-safe queries and migrations.
-Schema changes should be made in `src/lib/server/db/schema.ts` and then either pushed directly to the database using `npm run db:push` or generated as migration files using `npm run db:generate`.
+Schema changes should be made in `src/lib/server/db/schema.ts` and then either pushed directly to the database using `bun run db:push` or generated as migration files using `bun run db:generate`.

 ## Authentication Flow